Project-Pros/MainProject/README.md

 The login page will lead to this page.
 The homepage is main page of this application.
 From here, the user will be able to start their project.
 * Tasks--- The user will be able to create tasks for their project.
 Many tasks can be created for the project.
 Each task contains a name, description, and a due date.
 * Kanban Board--- These tasks can also be organized based on their level of completion.
 There is a To-Do section, a Work In Progress section, and a Completed section.
 Each task can be moved from one section to another based on where the user wants them.
 * Priorities--- Each task will also consist of priority markings.
 These priority markings represent how important the task is.
 This is to help the user decide which task needs to be completed first.
 The color red signifies that the task is very important and needs to be completed first.
-The color yellow means that the tasks isn't as criticial, but it needs to be completed next.
 The color green signigies that the task is of low priority so it does not need to be completed urgently.
 ### Calendar
 The second main page of this application is the calendar.
 This page shows a calendar either with a monthly view or a weekly view.
 If a task has been assigned a due date, then the task will appear on the day that it is due.
 The user is able to switch between the monthly and weekly views and they are able to click on a task and view its description.
 This page is to allow the user to have a better picture of how soon they need to complete their tasks.